 The whole point of a relationship is to be together, right?
-You want to see each other, go on dates, travel, etc. But, time apart in a relationship is vital.
+You want to see each other, go on dates, travel, etc. But, every now and then, time apart in a relationship is vital.
 Spending too much time together can create a lot of tension, especially in a romantic relationship.

-By time apart, I don’t mean you should try to have a long distance relationship or not talk for days at a time.
+By time apart, we don’t mean you should try to have a long-distance relationship or not talk for days at a time.
 Time apart in a relationship will be different for everyone.

 For some, that may mean having a girls’ or guys’ night out once a week.
 It might mean making “me-time.”
 For others, it could be going on a trip with your friends for the weekend.

 Spending all of your free time with your partner can put a lot of pressure on your relationship.
 It can even cause you to lose your independence if you aren’t careful.
 [Read: 20 healthy expectations in a relationship that ensure you have a good love life]

 The whole point of being in a relationship is so that you aren’t alone in the world, right?
 You always have your person to have fun and enjoy life with.
 So, you might not even realize that you need time apart because it is counterintuitive to the very reason we have romantic relationships.

 But being together 24/7 isn’t necessarily healthy.
 It can be, but only if both partners really enjoy spending that much time together.
 However, most couples need some time alone to do their own thing sometimes.